Franklin County, Vermont: Politics

 From William Henry Harrison in 1840 to Winfield Scott in 1852, the county would vote the Whig Party candidates.

 From John C. Frémont in 1856 to Herbert Hoover in 1928 (barring 1912, where the county was won by Progressive Party candidate and former president Theodore Roosevelt), the Republican Party would have a 72-year winning streak in the county.

 In 1932, the county was won by Democratic candidate Franklin D. Roosevelt and would be won by him in all four of his presidential runs from 1932 to 1944.
 During that time, Franklin County, along with Chittenden and Grand Isle Counties would become Democratic enclaves in an otherwise Republican-voting Vermont.
 The county would also be won by Harry S. Truman in 1948.

 Dwight D. Eisenhower was able to win back Franklin County for the Republicans during the 1952 and 1956 elections.

 The county would go to Democratic candidates John F. Kennedy in 1960, Lyndon B. Johnson in 1964, and Hubert H. Humphrey in 1968.

 Incumbent President Richard Nixon would carry the county in 1972 as would Gerald Ford in 1976.

 In 1980 and 1984, the county was won by Republican Ronald Reagan, who would become the last Republican presidential candidate to win Franklin County.

-Since Michael Dukakis won the county in 1988, it has been won by Democratic candidates ever since.
+Since Michael Dukakis won the county in 1988, it has been won by Democratic candidates ever since, though Barack Obama has been the only one to win more than 55% of the county's vote.